dmohanja/Watch-PCB-Dials/README.md

 # Watch PCB Dials
 Welcome, watch modding community!

-Hopefully this guide can help someone with zero PCB design experience take advantage of this production method to create their own NH3X (or any other) watch dials.
+The goal for this guide is to help someone with zero PCB design experience take advantage of its production method to create their own NH3X (or any other) watch dials.
-Minimum order quantities from PCB factories like PCBWay or JLCPCB can be as low as 5 units, at a cost of around $100 USD - perfect for hobby projects.
+Minimum order quantities from PCB factories like PCBWay or JLCPCB can be as low as five units, at a cost of around $100 USD - perfect for hobby projects.

 ## Prerequisites